garrandall/popular-music-data/tracks/automatically-sunshine-the-supremes.md

 It's automatically sunshine

-Ooh, ooh baby
+Oh, ohbaby

 Baby!

-Ooh baby until you find you
+Oh baby until you find you
 Automatically I'm behind you
 So do your thing and always know
 Where you go I'm gonna follow